Certifiably Pseudorandom Financial Derivatives

 \subsection{Model for Underlying Assets}

 In our model, there are two types of assets, \emph{lemons} and \emph{good assets}.
-Good assets must dominate lemons in a sense below.
+Good assets must first-order stochastically dominate lemons in a sense below.
 This requirement will be satisfied if lemons always take value zero, but it allows more general distributions on lemons.
 Each CDO will depend on $\derivdeg$ assets.
 Our results hold as long as the probability distribution on any $\derivdeg$ assets depends only on how many of the assets are lemons.

 We now elaborate on one natural model which satisfies the two requirements above.
 We model dependencies among assets as occurring through some global random variable~$\globe$.
-This $\globe$ could represent the state of the economy and housing market, and other relevant information.
+This $\globe$ represents a set of factors, such as the state of the economy and housing market.
 We make no assumptions about~$\globe$.
 For each fixing of $\globe$, to say $z$, there are two probability distributions $D_g = D_g(z)$ and $D_\ell = D_\ell (z)$.
 Conditioned on $\globe=z$, our model assumes all assets are independent, with good assets chosen according to $D_g$, and lemons chosen according to~$D_\ell$.
-Moreover, we say good assets dominate lemons if for any $z$ and $a$,
+Moreover, we say good assets first-order stochastically dominate lemons if for any $z$ and $a$,

 We can relax the requirement that assets are conditionally independent.
 It suffices that the conditional distribution on assets is $\rightdeg$-wise independent, i.e., any $\rightdeg$ of them are independent.
 (This does not imply that they are mutually independent.)